Postman-Student-Program/postman-submission-checker-api/README.md

 Here is an example test, used for student expert submission checking: [example](https://postman.postman.co/workspace/Training-Processing~f20c42fd-3898-4fe3-977a-eb953781cff1/request/15567703-36eb6066-6aa4-4994-b9bf-0829bd88c80b)

+#### Get Test collection JSON URL

+In Postman, get a link to a JSON representation of the collection: "Share collection" > "via JSON"

+> Note: Whenever you edit the test collection, be share to visit the above dialog and click "Update" for changes to be reflected in the URL.

 #### Configure API

 Specific which Postman collection will be used to run the tests by pasting the JSON url for the end var `TEST_COLLECTION_URL`.